Research and analysis

 Source: STI diagnoses and services by gender and sexual orientation, UKHSA.

-[note 2] The numbers of vaccination doses reported in 2020 and 2021 are lower than reported in previous years due to reduced face to face service provision at SHSs during the periods of COVID-19 lockdown.
+Note 2: The numbers of vaccination doses reported in 2020 and 2021 are lower than reported in previous years due to reduced face to face service provision at SHSs during the periods of COVID-19 lockdown.

-[note 3] Due to incomplete reporting of some sexual orientation data in 2021, the number of vaccination doses in GBMSM is under-reported.
+Note 3: Due to incomplete reporting of some sexual orientation data in 2021, the number of vaccination doses in GBMSM is under-reported.

 Research using unlinked anonymised testing of residual serum samples from GBMSM who attended SHSs (mainly in London) for syphilis and HIV testing in 2017 to 2018 found that immunity to hepatitis B was 77.1%.

-Another study from the NIHR HPRU in Blood Borne and Sexually Transmitted Infections at UCL found that among adults who used a HIV home self-testing service in 2016, evidence of hepatitis B immunity was lower at 29.9% of GBMSM and 17.4% of heterosexuals.
+Another study from the NIHR HPRU in Blood Borne and Sexually Transmitted Infections at UCL found that among adults who used a HIV home self-sampling service in 2016, evidence of hepatitis B immunity was lower at 29.9% of GBMSM and 17.4% of heterosexuals.
 Vaccine uptake among GBMSM completing an online community-based survey via social media and data apps was 72%, and of these 75% completed the full course.
-Behaviour considered at higher risk of acquiring hepatitis B, a prior diagnosis of HIV, visiting a SHS, having a STI test in the past year or receipt of Pre-Exposure Prophylaxis (PrEP) for HIV were all associated with increased vaccine uptake.
+Behaviour considered at higher risk of acquiring hepatitis B, a prior diagnosis of HIV, visiting a SHS, having a STI test in the past year or receipt of pre-exposure prophylaxis (PrEP) for HIV were all associated with increased vaccine uptake.

 Vaccination for females engaged in sex work is recommended in the Green Book.
 Research among female sex workers (FSWs) attending SHSs between 2015 to 2019 found a low uptake (30%) and coverage (37%) of hepatitis B vaccination; further research is needed to understand how to remove barriers to vaccination for this group.

 Figure 9.
-Proportion of PWID self-reporting at least one hepatitis B vaccination, England, 2013 to 2022, calendar year [note 4][note 5][note 6]
+Proportion of people who inject drugs self-reporting at least one hepatitis B vaccination, England, 2013 to 2022, calendar year [note 4][note 5][note 6]

-[note 4] Recent initiates are defined as people who first injected drugs during the preceding 3 years.
+Note 4: Recent initiates are defined as people who first injected drugs during the preceding 3 years.

-[note 5] UAM survey data is provided for combined years due to limited recruitment due to the COVID-19 pandemic.
+Note 5: UAM survey data is provided for combined years due to limited recruitment due to the COVID-19 pandemic.

-[note 6] During 2020 and 2021, recruitment to the UAM survey was impacted by the COVID-19 pandemic.
+Note 6: During 2020 and 2021, recruitment to the UAM survey was impacted by the COVID-19 pandemic.
 As a result, there were changes in the geographic and demographic profile of those taking part.
 This should be considered when interpreting data for these years.
 For more information, please see the UAM annual data tables report.

 In 2022, hepatitis B vaccination uptake was particularly low among those aged 25 years and under as well as recent initiates to injecting drug use (those who first injected during the preceding 3 years), where vaccine uptake was 23.9% and 38.4%, respectively.
 However, the number of people participating in the UAM who are in the 25 years and underage group and/or who recently started injecting is small (and declining) and these results should be interpreted cautiously.
 UAM survey data indicates that these people report recent contact with other services, such as general practice, prison health and drug treatment services, highlighting missed opportunities for hepatitis B vaccination.